Nourine-Nadir/Movie-Recommander-system/README.md

 # Movie-Recommander-system-
 A Movie Recommender System implemented in Python using collaborative filtering and content-based filtering techniques.
 The system processes a dataset of 10,000 movies, extracting features such as keywords, genres, cast, and crew information to generate movie recommendations based on user input.

-# Movie Recommender System

-This repository contains a Movie Recommender System implemented in Python, utilizing collaborative filtering and content-based filtering techniques.
-The system is designed to recommend movies based on user input, providing personalized suggestions.

 ## Overview